Andrewshumeiker/prueba_desempe-o_m1/README.md

 ##
 This is a basic inventory management code in python,It allows the user to have basic management of their inventory, contains several functions and a main menu through which the different functions can be accessed.
 Such as adding, searching, updating, and deleting products, as well as an option to generate a report of the total inventory.
 # Requirements:
-Python 3.x installed in your system
+Python 3.x installed in your system.
 ### How to run this code
-clone this repository or download .py
+Download or clone the repository.
+Open a terminal and navigate into the project directory
 # Features:
 ## Add products:
 Contains a function to add products with their name, quantity and price.